devfake/flox/README.md

 ### Translation

 All movie titles are in english by default.
 You can change your language by setting `TRANSLATION` in `backend/.env`.
 The most commons are `DE`, `IT`, `FR`, `ES` and `RU`.
 You can try to use your language code.

+This will also affect the language of you website.
+See in `client/resources/languages` if your language is supported.
+Pull requests are welcome :)

-If there isn't a translation for your language, the english title will be used.
+If there isn't a translation for your language, english will be used.

 ### Better Search